-Christina Branson is a special education teacher in her 19th year working with students with mild to severe disabilities.
+Christina Branson has been a special education teacher for two decades, working with students with mild to severe disabilities.
 She says there is always something positive to say about every student and advocates a team approach.

-“The needs of the student should always be the focus.”
-Branson says.
+“The needs of the student should always be the focus,” says Branson.

-Missy Willert of Kent School District agrees, adding that she makes sure others attending the meeting understand that the focus is on developing a plan for growth and student success.
-The focus is not to complain about what the student, parent or teacher is doing or not doing.
+Willert agrees, adding that she makes sure others attending the meeting understand that the focus is on developing a plan for growth and student success.
+The focus should not be on complaining about what the student, parent or teacher is doing or not doing.

-As a parent, I try to keep an open mind and I try to remember that my child’s teachers have a perspective on him than I do.
+As a parent, I try to keep an open mind and to remember that my child’s teachers have a different perspective on him than I do.

-Remember that creating the IEP is a team process, and you are your child’s first teacher.
-Don’t be shy about speaking up if you think your child needs different goals, or if you disagree with something that has been suggested for your child.
+Remember that creating the IEP is a collaborative process, and you are your child’s first teacher.
+Don’t be shy about speaking up if you think your child should have different goals, or if you disagree with something that has been suggested.

 The IEP is a legal document, but that doesn’t mean it can’t be changed.
-Willert says she tells her families, “If something isn’t working it can be amended.
-It is all about creating a document that will support your child at school with their learning and growth.”
+Willert says she tells her families, “If something isn’t working, it can be amended.
+It is all about creating a document that will support your child at school in their learning and growth.”

-Teachers should take regular data on your child’s progress and report to you at scheduled intervals.
+Teachers should gather data on your child’s progress on a regular basis and report to you at scheduled intervals.
 You may want to consider keeping your own data as well.

-Consider also saving copies of your correspondence with the school, and don’t be hesitant about saying something if you think that the IEP isn’t being followed or have other concerns about your child’s progress at school.
+Save copies of your correspondence with the school, and don’t hesitate to say something if you think that the IEP isn’t being followed or have other concerns about your child’s progress at school.

 This article was originally published in September 2018, and updated in September 2019. *Last names withheld by request.